GeoMigrata/dotMigrata/API.md

 - `WithPerson(Person)` - Adds a single person to the city
 - `WithPersons(IEnumerable<Person>)` - Adds multiple persons to the city
 - `WithRandomPersons(int, PersonGeneratorConfig?, string?)` - Generates and adds random persons
+- `WithPersonCollection(PersonCollection)` - Adds persons from a PersonCollection

 ### SimulationBuilder